enthusiasticgeek/rpi_soft_pwm_linux_driver/README.md

 ### Option 1 -> (No Yocto) Standalone Linux Driver:

-### Assuming one copies this servo-mod folder to raspberry pi
+### Assuming one copies this servo-mod folder to raspberry pi (Note: This needs Linux Kernel Headers)

+On Raspberry Pi OS the Linux Kernel Headers can be installed as follows https://www.raspberrypi.org/documentation/linux/kernel/headers.md

+> sudo apt install raspberrypi-kernel-headers

 > cd  [path to this repo]/rpi_soft_pwm_linux_driver/servo-mod/files/